 It Creates an Easier Filing Process

 Claiming the Foreign Tax Credit will make for an easier filing process overall.
 Compared to other forms, such as the Foreign Earned Income Exclusion, you will need to provide a lot less information to receive the Foreign Tax Credit.
 This removal of requirements will save you a lot of precious time.
+Learn more about tax here at tax hardship center.

 Some of the items that you don’t need to include when claiming a Foreign Tax Credit include: